-Funding- Each Employee's Sick Leave Account will include the previous balance available in their Sick Leave Reserve as of the end of their program year in 2020 and the annual accumulated sick leave.
-On an annual basis, employees eligible to earn PTO will have the option to "rollover" up to 12 PTO days from their PTO balance into their Sick Leave Account to be used at a future date for sick leave purposes or to fund their Health Reimbursement Account (HRA) upon retirement.
+Carry Over-on an annual basis, employees eligible to earn PTO will have the option to carry over up to 12 PTO days to their sick leave account to be used at a future date for sick leave purposes or to fund their HRA upon retirement.
 Employees hired prior to 10/1/1993 may deposit an additional 6 PTO days in the sick leave reserve account.